Disney Enchantment: Show summary

-An instrumental version of “When You Wish Upon a Star” plays as historical footage and images from the announcement of Walt Disney World's construction in Florida, including Walt Disney from the EPCOT film appear across the castle.
-A large blueprint canvas is then spread out across the castle, cycling between stylised characters, designs, and music from select attractions, including Pirates of the Caribbean, It's a Small World, Haunted Mansion and Carousel of Progress.
-Roy O. Disney's opening day speech and dedication then follows, the castle slowly transforming into its original color scheme to complement its history.
+After showcasing of the attractions, Roy O. Disney's opening day speech and dedication follows, the castle slowly transforming into its original color scheme to complement its history and Partners statue was illuminated in the segment.
 As Roy's dedication ends, a large swarm of Mickey-shaped balloons begins to float from beneath the castle, ascending into the sky.
 Mickey Mouse, holding onto the final set of balloons, appears and lets go of them, leaping down onto the castle balcony and greeting the guests, reminding them that “they are the magic”.

-”Oh, boy!
-This place sure is swell!
-Some folks like to say that it all started with a dream, but you wanna know what makes this place really special?
-It’s you!
-Each and every one of you!
-Any time you set foot here, you leave this place brighter than it was before, because you are the magic!”

-As Mickey finishes his address, the theme song of the show "You Are the Magic" begins to play, punctuated by multiple fireworks and shells.
-Silhouetted scenes from Disney films appear, including: Aladdin, Peter Pan, Pinocchio, Sleeping Beauty, Onward, Tangled, Frozen/Frozen II, and Cinderella.